by Dr. A. A. BIPAR, D.D.S., M.S.

 The major differences of temporal headache as a result of TNN are:

-3. Pain may increase its intensity during chewing but major difference is its constant character.
+3. Pain may increase its intensity during chewing, but the major difference is its constant character.
 Pain bothers patients 24 hours and very frequently dramatically increases its intensity at night.

-4. Three Knuckles Test and Lateral Movement Tests can be positive.
-However restrictions of mouth opening or lateral movements of the lower jaw are results of intense facial pain rather of the pain in the TMJ area.
+4. The Three Knuckles Test and Lateral Movement Tests can be positive.
+However, restrictions of mouth opening or lateral movements of the lower jaw are often a result of intense facial pain rather than pain in the TMJ area.

 REFERENCES